Frequently Asked Questions

 Bad breath (halitosis) can be an unpleasant and embarrassing condition.
 Many of us may not realize that we have bad breath, but everyone has it from time to time, especially in the morning.

 There are various reasons one may have bad breath, but in healthy people, the major reason is due to microbial deposits on the tongue, especially the back of the tongue.
-Some studies have shown that simply brushing the tongue reduced bad breath by as much as 70 percent.
+Some studies have shown that simply brushing the tongue reduces bad breath by as much as 70 percent.

-• Morning time – Saliva flow almost stops during sleep and its reduced cleansing action allows bacteria to grow, causing bad breath.
+- Morning time – Saliva flow almost stops during sleep and its reduced cleansing action allows bacteria to grow, causing bad breath.

-• Certain foods – Garlic, onions, etc. Foods containing odor-causing compounds enter the blood stream; they are transferred to the lungs, where they are exhaled.
+- Certain foods – Garlic, onions, etc. Foods containing odor-causing compounds enter the bloodstream; they are transferred to the lungs, where they are exhaled.

-• Poor oral hygiene habits – Food particles remaining in the mouth promote bacterial growth.
+- Poor oral hygiene habits – Food particles remaining in the mouth promote bacterial growth.

-• Periodontal (gum) disease – Colonies of bacteria and food debris residing under inflamed gums.
+- Periodontal (gum) disease – Colonies of bacteria and food debris residing under inflamed gums.

-• Dental cavities and improperly fitted dental appliances – May also contribute to bad breath.
+- Dental cavities and improperly fitted dental appliances – May also contribute to bad breath.

-• Dry mouth (Xerostomia) – May be caused by certain medications, salivary gland problems, or continuous mouth breathing.
+- Dry mouth (Xerostomia) – This may be caused by certain medications, salivary gland problems, or continuous mouth breathing.

-• Tobacco products – Dry the mouth, causing bad breath.
+- Tobacco products – Dry the mouth, causing bad breath.

-• Dieting – Certain chemicals called ketones are released in the breath as the body burns fat.
+- Dieting – Certain chemicals called ketones are released in the breath as the body burns fat.

-• Dehydration, hunger, and missed meals – Drinking water and chewing food increases saliva flow and washes bacteria away.
+- Dehydration, hunger, and missed meals – Drinking water and chewing food increases saliva flow and washes bacteria away.

-• Certain medical conditions and illnesses – Diabetes, liver and kidney problems, chronic sinus infections, bronchitis, and pneumonia are several conditions that may contribute to bad breath.
+- Certain medical conditions and illnesses – Diabetes, liver and kidney problems, chronic sinus infections, bronchitis, and pneumonia are several conditions that may contribute to bad breath.

-• See your dentist regularly – Get a check-up and cleaning at least twice a year.
+- See your dentist regularly – Get a check-up and cleaning at least twice a year.
 If you have or have had periodontal disease, your dentist will recommend more frequent visits.

-• Stop smoking/chewing tobacco – Ask your dentist what they recommend to help break the habit.
+- Stop smoking/chewing tobacco – Ask your dentist what they recommend to help break the habit.

-• Drink water frequently – Water will help keep your mouth moist and wash away bacteria.
+- Drink water frequently – Water will help keep your mouth moist and wash away bacteria.

-• Use mouthwash/rinses – Some over-the-counter products only provide a temporary solution to mask unpleasant mouth odor.
-Ask your dentist about antiseptic rinses that not only alleviate bad breath, but also kill the germs that cause the problem.
+- Use mouthwash/rinses – Some over-the-counter products only provide a temporary solution to mask unpleasant mouth odor.
+Ask your dentist about antiseptic rinses that not only alleviate bad breath but also kill the germs that cause the problem.

 In most cases, your dentist can treat the cause of bad breath.
 If it is determined that your mouth is healthy, but bad breath is persistent, your dentist may refer you to your physician to determine the cause of the odor and an appropriate treatment plan.